eggie5/QCAR_starter_kit/README.md

 * Install Qualcomm AR SDK: http://ar.qualcomm.com
 * clone project to your local dir
 * Update jni/Android.mk line 24 to point to your QCAR SDK install path
+* Copy the QCAR.jar from the QCAR SDK dir to the libs dir
 * Choose some image and go to ar.qualcomm.com and create a target
 * Get the xml and .dat file from previous step and put in assets dir